insta-cash/dogecoin-tipping-bot/README.md

 Go in your working directory and launch `npm install` to load dependencies

-Then launch your bot with `npm run dev` and prey God Shiba Inu !
+Then launch your bot with `npm run dev` !

 Go on the dev/test channel and test your code